ANovaBerkeley/checkout-system/README.md

 !["Dashboard"](https://github.com/zmitzie/inventorious/blob/master/dashboard_screenshot.png "Dashboard")

 ## Description
 Users (who have access to the app), can specify items, students (who can borrow items), and create borrow orders for students.
 Orders can then be marked as returned or canceled, or renewed for 7 days from a user.
+Users can also check in students and mentors to rooms and workshops.
 Only authenticated users can access the app and make changes.
 User registration is disabled.

 ## Usage

-### Adding Members and Items
+### Adding Students, Mentors, Items, and Rooms
-There are two ways to add members and items: individually and in bulk with a CSV.
+There are two ways to add students, mentors, items, and rooms (workshops): individually and in bulk with a CSV.
 If you are uploading a CSV file, it has to follow the format specified here (including capitalization):

-#### Members CSV Columns
+#### Students CSV Columns
 * `name`: student name
 * `email`: student email
-* `barcode`: student barcode number
+* `upc`: student barcode number

+#### Mentors CSV Columns
+* `name`: mentor name
+* `email`: mentor email
+* `upc`: mentor barcode number

 #### Items CSV Columns
 * `name`: item name